fossasia/susi_server/docs/ai_rule_development_tutorial.md

 ### Requirements

 You need to have a version 1.8 of Java installed.
+You also need git, ant and you must be able to use a text editor :)

 ### Installation